masupilamie/drupalas/README.md

 # drupalas

-A SimpleSAML module connecting to drupal and using its front page and user base for SAML authentication.
+A SimpleSAMLphp module connecting to drupal and using its front page and user base for SAML authentication.

-This module can be configured through simplesamlphp's authsources.php (see example configuration).
+This module can be configured through SimpleSAMLphp's authsources.php (see example configuration).